Motosploit/Nexpose_SQL_Queries/README.md

-# Nexpose_SQL_Queries
-A collection of queries for nexpose that I have designed for some custom reports
+This repo is for basic python scripts that I have created to make everyday work a little bit easier.